Skip to main content

 Some wooden crates with different contents:

-An iron crate with a scout fly in:
+An iron crate with a Scout Fly in:

 Some steel crates with different contents: